janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply
 ```
+Now, Check In the Console that the resources are created

+  1. EC2 dashboard >> Auto Scaling Groups >> example-autoscaling
+  2. Amazon Cloud Watch >> Alarms.
+  3. VPC >> Subnets, RT, etc..

 ### Task-2: Increase CPU utilization in your new ec2 instance.

+Now, let's connect with the EC2 created by ASG.

 ```
 ssh -i mykey -l ubuntu <Public IP>
 ```